degville/docs-cloud/en/install-openstack.md

 juju status ceph-osd
 ```

-In the early stages of deployment, the output will look similar to the
+In this early stage of deployment, the output will look similar to the
 following:

 ```no-highlight